 Determine how much you need

 "Everyone has wants, needs and desires when it comes to spending money," says Pete D'Arruda, president of Capital Financial Advisory Group in Apex, North Carolina.
-"Make sure you have 7 months' worth of emergency income available for the needs."
+"Make sure you have seven months' worth of emergency income available for the needs."

 Kevin Gallegos, vice president of Phoenix operations for Freedom Debt Relief, says that when setting your savings goal, you should focus on having enough to cover expenses, not on replacing your entire income.